 Although fingerprint technology has been Anne's main focus, she has worked on many other biometrics projects over the years at Cogent, and now at Thales.
 (3M bought cogent in 2010; in 2017, Gemalto, in turn, acquired 3M's identity management business.)

 In particular, she has been active in developing standards for biometrics, working with the US National Institute of Standards and Technology, and participating in several biometrics standards subcommittees.

 She also worked on collaborative projects with professors in universities to explore new research topics.

 Breaking down barriers

-In that team, as in most areas of the tech world, women are still in the minority.
-"The challenge is that the technology is constantly progressing and you need to keep pace with it – which can be particularly challenging when you become a mother and want to spend more time with your children," says Anne.
+In that team, as in most tech world areas, women are still in the minority.
+"The challenge is that the technology is constantly progressing, and you need to keep pace with it – which can be particularly challenging when you become a mother and want to spend more time with your children," says Anne.

 "But Thales is very supportive, and things can be worked out.
 There's no reason why more women can't work in this field if they have the training and skills.
 I'd like to see that happen."